History of French journalism: 1815–1871

-Modern France: 1871-1918
+Modern France: 1871–1918

 The new Third Republic, 1871–1914, was a golden era for French journalism.
 Newspapers were cheap, energetic, uncensored, omnipresent, and reflected every dimension of political life.
 The circulation of the daily press combined was only 150,000 in 1860.
 It reached 1 million in 1870 and 5 million in 1910.
 In 1914 Paris published 80 daily newspapers.
 Le Temps was the serious paper of record.
 Moderates additionally read Le Figaro.
 Catholics followed La Croix.
 Nationalists read L'Intransigeant.
 Socialists (and after 1920 Communists) took direction from "L'Humanité."
 Much more popular than any of these, and much less political, with nationwide circulation of a million or more came Le Petit Journal, Le Matin, and Le Petit Parisien.
 The heavy-handed censorship of the First World War, the conscription of journalists, and the severe shortage of newsprint, drastically undercut the size, scope, and quality of all the newspapers.

 Advertising grew rapidly, providing a steady financial basis that was more lucrative than single-copy sales.
 A new liberal press law of 1881 abandoned the restrictive practices that had been typical for a century.
 New types of popular newspapers, especially Le Petit Journal reached an audience more interested in diverse entertainment and gossip rather than hard news.
 It captured a quarter of the Parisian market, and forced the rest to lower their prices.
 In 1884, it added the Supplément illustré, a weekly Sunday supplement that was the first to feature color illustrations.
 In 1887, it boasted a daily circulation of 950,000, the highest of any newspaper in the world.
 In 1914.
 It sold 1.5 million copies a day across France.
 Most Frenchmen lived in rural areas, and traditionally had minimal access to newspapers.
-The illustrated popular press revolutionized the rural opportunities for entertaining and colorful news, and helped modernize traditional peasants into Frenchmen.Gregory Shaya, "The Flaneur, the Badaud, and the Making of a Mass Public in France, circa 1860-1910."
-American Historical Review 109.1 (2004): 41-77 esp note 20 online.
+The illustrated popular press revolutionized the rural opportunities for entertaining and colorful news, and helped modernize traditional peasants into Frenchmen.

 The main dailies employed their own journalists who competed for news flashes.
 All newspapers relied upon the Agence Havas (now Agence France-Presse), a telegraphic news service with a network of reporters and contracts with Reuters to provide world service.
 The staid old papers retained their loyal clientele because of their concentration on serious political issues.

 The Roman Catholic Assumptionist order revolutionized pressure group media by its national newspaper La Croix.
 It vigorously advocated for traditional Catholicism while at the same time innovating with the most modern technology and distribution systems, with regional editions tailored to local taste.
 Secularists and Republicans recognize the newspaper as their greatest enemy, especially when it took the lead in attacking Dreyfus as a traitor and stirred up anti-Semitism.
 When Dreyfus was pardoned, the Radical government in 1900 closed down the entire Assumptionist order and its newspaper.